Ocampo ends World Bank bid, backs Nigerian

 "In this process, I stand on weaker grounds due to the lack of open support from the government of my home country, Colombia," he added.

-Ocampo, now the director of economic and political development at Columbia University in New York, said he did not believe the selection process had been conducted in a fully open, transparent and merit-based fashion, but it had established a strong precedent.
+Ocampo said he did not believe the selection process had been fully open, transparent and merit-based, but it had established a strong precedent for future elections.

 Indeed, the promise of a united front from emerging markets evaporated on Friday when Russia said it would support Kim, becoming the first major emerging economy to do so.

-Under a informal agreement, the World Bank has always been headed by an American and the International Monetary Fund by a European.

-Emerging-market nations have been seeking to challenge U.S. leadership at the bank to increase their influence in global economic institutions long dominated by rich nations.
+With their candidates, emerging market nations are seeking to challenge U.S. leadership at the bank to increase their influence in global economic institutions long controlled by rich nations.

+Under a informal agreement, the World Bank has always been headed by an American and the IMF by a European.
-While Kim is still the favorite to win the World Bank presidency due to backing from the United States and European countries, a rigorous challenge from developing countries could put them in a stronger position to extract concessions.

-It also increases their odds of winning senior jobs coming open in the next few months, including chief economist and head of the International Finance Corp, the World Bank's private-sector lending arm.
+While Kim is still the favorite to win the World Bank presidency because of his backing from the United States and European countries, a rigorous challenge from emerging market countries could put them in a stronger position to extract concessions favorable to their interests.
+It also increases their odds of winning senior jobs in the future.

-Okonjo-Iweala thanked Ocampo and said his presence had helped to further a shared goal of an open selection process.